 Gospel stories are all witness-based

-Most of the Jesus-biographical content reported in the gospels faithfully falls within what the relevant witnesses were themselves saying and approving.
+Most of the Jesus-biographical content reported in the gospels faithfully falls within what the relevant witnesses themselves were saying and approving (implicity or explicitly).

 This page analyzes 6 arguments:

-This is relevant because—barring special circumstances—true witness-based testimony would be generally reliable (confidence inspiring) on the relevant points.1 so the Gospel traditions we find in Matthew, Mark, Luke, and John will be quite accurate.
+If we can agree the Gospel stories are all witness based, it matters.
+Why?
+Because barring special circumstances, true witness-based testimony would be generally reliable (confidence inspiring) on the relevant points.1 so the Gospel traditions we find in Matthew, Mark, Luke, and John will be quite accurate.

 But no… [All forthcoming]

 - The Gospel stories are lies/legends, so trivially that were not formed by relevant eyewitness testimony.

 - Gospels only ask to be read as myth, and that's not the kind of thing you ask of authentic eyewitness testimony.